resucutie/TimezoneDB/README.md

 ## Setup

-Before compiling, you should add a `.env` file in the root of the project with the following keys:
+Before running, you should create a new [Discord Application](https://discord.com/developers/applications) and add a `.env` file in the root of the project with the following keys:

 * `DISCORD_SECRET`: Secret from your application.
 Open your application in the [Discord Developer Portal](https://discord.com/developers/applications) and go to OAuth2 > General, then copy the Client Secret
 * `DISCORD_ID`: ID from your application.
 Open your application in the [Discord Developer Portal](https://discord.com/developers/applications) and go to OAuth2 > General, then copy the Client ID
 * `JWT_SECRET`: A random string for login encryption.
 Can be any value

+Then to run it, open your preferred terminal, go to the root of the project and execute `npm start` to start the server.
+If you're making changes, for automatic reloading, you can execute `npm run watch`